mpiedrav32/mpiedrav32/writings/writings-2024.md

 I'm still alive because I'm too lazy to kill myself properly.
 Effective suicide in practice is harder than it seems.
 Disappointingly, there's a myriad of ways a suicide attempt can fail.

+# Birthday

+Choosing my birthday as the day when I kill myself has a plus side: calculating my age when I died would be easy.

+Perhaps I'll kill myself next year, or the next one after that, or some other year.
+There are emotional constraints that still bind me to this realm of existence.

+Choosing to die just because I don't feel I fit in this existence is a reasonable argument in favor of suicide.
+I was never the kind of person I wanted to become.
+I always oversold and underdelivered.
+Or didn't deliver at all.

+As for the pain I'd leave in the world due to my physical absence, I know people would promptly forget about me.
+I wouldn't grief my own death.

+I realized the kind of person I wanted to become requires too much endurance and stamina.
+I never had enough strength of being to want to go through that path.

+# Trust

+My peers obviously mistrust me.
+I would't trust myself either.
+At 38, I'm too old to be a computer science undergrad.
+I don't have another degree.

+What have I been doing for almost 20 years, whereas my classmates will graduate in less than 10 years since they began their studies?